-- A discernible center-a square or a green and sometimes a busy or memorable corner.
-A transit stop would be located at this center. - Most dwellings within a five-minute walk of the center, an average of roughly 2,000 feet. - A variety of dwelling types houses, townhouses, and apartments so that younger and older people, singles and families, and various economic levels may find places to live.
+• A variety of dwelling types - houses, townhouses, and apartments so that younger and older people, singles and families, and various economic levels may find places to live.

-- A school close enough so that most students can walk from their home. - Small playgrounds accessible to every dwelling - not more than a tenth of a mile away.
+• A school close enough so that most students can walk from their home. • Small playgrounds accessible to every dwelling - not more than a tenth environment suitable for pedestrians and bicyclists.